 Born in Guinea-Bissau, Fati acquired Spanish citizenship in September 2019 and then played three matches for Spain’s U-23 national team.
 He was called up to the first team on 20 August and participated as a substitute in the match against Germany last week in this tournament.

-Fati imposed himself an undisputed star for the match, especially in the first half because he caused a penalty and added a wonderful goal from a curled far-fetched, creating a permanent danger to Ukraine’s goal thanks to his wonderful dribbles in Madrid.
+Ansu Fati imposed himself as an undisputed star for the match, especially in the first half.
+He caused a penalty and added a wonderful goal from a curled far-fetched, creating a permanent danger to Ukraine’s goal thanks to Madrid’s wonderful dribbles.

 After the match, Fati said, “After I showered and changed my clothes, I called my family – they are the ones who helped me get to this day and always help me get through the obstacles.”

 “I will ask the young men to sign this shirt, and I will place it in a special place on the wall of my house,” he said.

 Ansu Fati also became the youngest player to start in a European Championship match at the age of 17 years and 311 days, breaking the previous record set by Welsh defender Ethan Ampadu.